-Joe Hinrichs, president of Ford (F)’s Asia Pacific and Africa region, received total compensation of $5.3 million, 40 percent less than Fields.
+Joe Hinrichs, president of Ford (F:US)’s Asia Pacific and Africa region, received total compensation of $5.3 million, 40 percent less than Fields.
 Hinrichs received a salary of $751,250, bonus of $925,000 and $3.6 million in stock, options and other compensation.
 Fields and Hinrichs are candidates to replace Mulally when he retires, people familiar with the deliberations have said.

 The company plans to conduct its annual shareholders’ meeting May 10 in Wilmington, Delaware.
 Ford slid 0.2 percent to $12.475 at the close in New York.